kakoee/CarND-Vehicle-Detection/writeup_vehicle_detection_kakoee.md

 -tweak thresholds of single frame as well as multi frame FIFO.
 - after circular FIFO went one round, reduce the weight of first half of FIFO by 1/4 to reduce the effect of older frames. see line 231-235 of main code file
 - finally the results are good on all test images as well as project video and test video
+- I also combined this project with Advanced Lane detection project.
+The result is in "project_video_vehicle_det_lane_marked.mp4" video